Article I, § 19 of the Alaska Constitution provides:

 The court found that, since a statute criminalizing the possession of firearms while intoxicated “bears a close and substantial relationship to the state’s legitimate interest in protecting the health and safety of its citizens,” the statute was a proper use of the state’s police power.3

 On similar grounds, the court of appeals also rejected an art.
-I, § 19 challenge to Alaska Stat. § 11.61.200(a)(10), which prohibits a convicted felon from residing in a dwelling knowing that there is a concealed firearm in the dwelling.4 The court held that art.
+I, § 19 challenge to Alaska Stat. § 11.61.200(a)(10), which prohibits a person who has been convicted of a felony from residing in a dwelling knowing that there is a concealed firearm in the dwelling.4 The court held that art.
 I, § 19 was not intended to eliminate government regulation of an individual’s possession and use of firearms when there is a significant risk that a person will use a firearm in a criminal or dangerous fashion.5

 In 2010, the Supreme Court of Alaska held once again that the right conferred by art.
 I, § 19 “is limited and does not invalidate laws that restrict convicted felons’ access to firearms.”6